turingtest37/SequencerJ.jl/README.md

 # SequencerJ

-SequencerJ is a pure [Julia](https://julialang.org/) implementation of the [Sequencer Algorithm](https://github.com/dalya/Sequencer/), a data analysis tool (first developed in python) to identify and extract the principal trends in a set of 1-d data vectors.
+__SequencerJ__ is a pure [Julia](https://julialang.org/) implementation of the [Sequencer Algorithm](https://github.com/dalya/Sequencer/), a data analysis tool to identify and extract the principal trends in a set of 1-d data vectors.

 Getting started with SequencerJ is easy.
 From the Julia REPL:
 ```julia